henry-alakazhang/aoc2015/README.md

 9: Modified Kruskal's, limiting results to paths instead of trees
 10: Python letter-counting (slow a.f.)
 11: Functions for next() and valid() - simple programming
+12: python's built-in JSONDecoder.decode(), then a bunch of recursion
+13: Permutations.
+Feels bad, but permutations.
+14: Simulation, because it's more fun that way (turns out it was necessary)
+15: Permutations.
+This one doesn't feel as bad to permute.